IEP Goal Bank : Transition Skills

 Or, is ‘will research local college options’ overused as your go-to education goal?

-Please, don’t open up a new Chrome tab, search ‘IEP Goal Bank’ and click on a website to find a short list of outdated functional skills.
+Please, do not open up a new Chrome tab, search ‘IEP Goal Bank’, and click on a website to find a short list of outdated functional life skills that don't really meet a student's needs.

-If you want more variety, more meaningful goals, ideas for lessons and options for goals after your students have Mastered the most basic of goals (i.e. Dollar Over, developing a resume, and researching local college options), then you NEED the Transition Skills IEP Goal Bank.
+If you want more variety, more meaningful post secondary goals, ideas for lessons, and options for goals after your students have Mastered the most basic of goals (i.e. Dollar Over, developing a resume, and researching local college options), then you NEED the Transition Skills IEP Goal Bank (also available on TeachersPayTeachers).

 And, if you know me, then you know that if I can’t find what I like, I create it!

-Somewhere along the line I believe particular skills were labeled as ‘the most important’ or ‘the building blocks to other skills.’
+Somewhere along the line, I believe particular skills were labeled as ‘the most important’ or ‘the building blocks to other skills.’
 For example- Dollar Over.
 Considering the Transition Skills IEP Goal Bank has over 900 skills, there are FAR more skills that could be addressed, specifically as it relates to money.
-Also, not all skills are contingent on mastering other goals.
+Each skill is listed as a short snippet phrase, allowing educators to easily identify and combine skills to meet the unique needs of each student.
+Also, not all skills are contingent on mastering other goals, nor are these blanket goals necessary skills for all students.

 For example, a student does not need to master Dollar Over in order to be ready to learn how to use a debit card.
 The skills are both functional money skills, however Dollar Over is not a prerequisite to using a debit card.
-Using the Money Skills (which you can grab HERE for FREE) is a great way to see ALL the different money skills that students can learn.
+Using the Money Skills Section, which is available as a sneak peek freebie, is a great way to see ALL the different money skills that students can learn.

 Whether you are developing a new transition program, starting as a new teacher, or overhauling an old and outdated curriculum, the Transition Skills IEP Goal Bank covers Independent Living, Education, Training, and Employment- all important topics when building the foundation of a program or class.